balderdashy/sails-docs/anatomy/tasks/config/jst.js.md

 It precompiles HTML templates using Underscore/Lodash notation into functions, creating a `.jst` file.
 This can be brought into your HTML via a `<script>` tag in order to expose your templates as `window.JST` for use in your client-side JavaScript.

-In other words, this takes HTML files in `assets/templates/` and turns them into tiny little javascript functions that return HTML strings when you pass a data dictionary into them.
+In other words, this takes HTML files in `assets/templates/` and turns them into tiny little JavaScript functions that return HTML strings when you pass a data dictionary into them.
 This approach is called "precompiling", and it can considerably speed up template rendering on the client, and even reduce bandwidth usage and related expenses.)

 > Note that, by default, Underscore/Lodash/JST notation is _opposite_ from EJS (`<%=` is `<%-`, and vice versa).
 > If this bothers you, it can be easily configured in this file.
 (See inline comments for details.)